globsky/SignalSim/README.md

-	Second parameter of function CompleteAlmanac() uses UTC time Add BDS GEO satellite ephemeris to almanac conversion Add GLONASS satellite ephemeris to almanac conversion
+	Second parameter of function CompleteAlmanac() uses UTC time Add BDS GEO satellite ephemeris to almanac conversion Add GLONASS satellite ephemeris to almanac conversion 3/11/2025
+	Demo program to generate IF signal is added with sample .json config file Most common signals are supported but with only limited verification Following signals will be only available with commercial license: L1P/L2P, E5 AltBOC, TMBOC, ACEBOC, QMBOX, LEX CSK Multi-thread version which runs dozen time faster only available with commercial license